-Responsible parties and co-operation partners: landscaping operator, earthmoving and construction operators, INFRA - Infra Contractors Association in Finland, landowners.
+- Responsible parties and co-operation partners: landscaping operator, earthmoving and construction operators, INFRA - Infra Contractors Association in Finland, landowners. - o Schedule: continuous.

-The reception and appropriate processing of waste and soil containing alien plant material will be developed to be effective.
-The number of reception sites will be increased and information about these will be actively provided.
-Guidance and communications on treatment of invasive species waste will be harmonised across the country.
+Efforts will be made to develop more effective reception and appropriate treatment of waste and soil containing invasive plant material as well as cost-effective disposal methods 31 for these.
+Effective solutions will be sought for treating large amounts of invasive plant waste.
+Guidance will be provided on timing prevention of invasive alien species in order to minimise the amount of invasive plant waste.
+The number of reception sites will be increased and information about these will be actively provided, while also exploring opportunities for organising reception free of charge.
+Guidance and communications on treatment of invasive species waste will be harmonised in different locations.

-Responsible parties and co-operation partners: Ministry of the Environment, ELY Centres, Finnish Transport Infrastructure Agency, Natural Resources Institute Finland, Senate Properties, Metsähallitus, waste management plants, landowners, Finnish Association of Landscape Industries and other organisations, INFRA - Infra Contractors Association in Finland, companies, research institutes.
+- Responsible parties and co-operation partners: Ministry of the Environment, ELY Centres, Finnish Transport Infrastructure Agency, Natural Resources Institute Finland, Senate Properties, Metsähallitus, waste management plants, landowners, Finnish Association of Landscape Industries and other organisations, INFRA Infra Contractors Association in Finland, companies, research institutes. - Schedule: continuous.

-Local authorities will be encouraged to create opportunities for preventing the spread of invasive alien species through voluntary work, by providing suitable sites and equipment for the prevention work.
+Local authorities will be encouraged to create opportunities for preventing the spread of invasive alien species through voluntary work by means such as giving and lending the necessary equipment.

-• Responsible parties and co-operation partners: local authorities.
+- Responsible parties and co-operation partners: local authorities. - Schedule: continuous.